Moussa-A/Wester-Lab/scRNA-seq analysis/README.md

 **SFARI** - list of SFARI genes and associated ASD risk

-Note - the csv files needed to reproduce our analysis are listed within the Python code in "Morpheus creator testing terminal".
-Download the appropriate csv files and change the location in our code to the your desired folder
+Note - the csv files needed to reproduce our analysis are listed in the Jupyter notebook under "Morpheus creator testing terminal".
+Download the appropriate csv files and change the location in our code to your desired folder